johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

 ```

 We can also use the `startWith()` HOC, instead of replacing the whole component,
-it will only replace the base component but still use any hoc that might have
+it will only replace the base component but still use any HOC that might have
 wrapped it.

 As with FClasses, HOCs created via `withDesign()` are themselves reusable, so